andrewcrosher/ajc_dbt/README.md

 ## Data: 1001 Albums To Hear Before You Die

-Data is sourced from an API provided by the webapp [1001albumsgenerator](https://1001albumsgenerator.com/), based off the book `1001 Albums You Must Hear Before You Die` by Robert Dimery.
+Data is sourced from an API provided by the webapp [1001albumsgenerator](https://1001albumsgenerator.com/), based on the book `1001 Albums You Must Hear Before You Die` by Robert Dimery.

 Every day a new music album is listened to and rated.
 The API tracks the albums listened to and the rating assigned,